jojo1981/polling/README.md

     [1] // optionally the default arguments which will be given to the poll result checker callback );

-// poll delay is expressed in milliseconds, so poll max 5 times with in between 5 seconds delay.
+// poll delay is expressed in microseconds, so poll max 5 times with in between 5 seconds delay.
-$poller = new Poller($pollExecutor, $pollResultChecker, null, new UnsignedInteger(5000), new PollCount(5));
+$poller = new Poller($pollExecutor, $pollResultChecker, null, new UnsignedInteger(5000000), new PollCount(5));
 $finalPollResult = $poller->startPolling(['text1', 'text2']); // start polling with optionally some default arguments

 $finalPollResult->getCount(); // Will return the number of poll retries including the first one.
 Value: 3 in this case.